 At the Winery:

 Think of tipping at a winery tasting room like tipping at a restaurant.
-If you receive friendly, attentive service and enjoy your tasting experience, a gratuity of 15% to 20% is a standard way to show your thanks.
-This applies whether you’re simply enjoying a tasting or purchasing bottles to take home.
+If you receive friendly, attentive service for items served to you (like tastings or glasses of wine), a gratuity of 15% to 20% is a standard way to show your thanks.
+Gratuity is not expected for the purchase of takeaway bottles or other products.

 For Your Guide and Driver: